 As background, the advisory committee members give advice and support with the Corporation and Committees.
 The member term is for one-year and the role provides a way to involve and engage Shareholders.
-The Board of Directors has recently updated the advisory committee member process and encourages interested Shareholders to submit letters of interest for consideration.
+The Board of Directors has recently updated the advisory committee member process and encourages interested Shareholders to read and submit an acknowledgement of policies, procedures, code of conduct and letter of interest for consideration.

 For the Land Committee, advisory committee members work with Board members on planning uses of Sitnasuak land, review land use and special use permit applications, and balance the traditional, subsistence, social and economic development uses of Corporation lands.